openstreetmap/openstreetmap-website/INSTALL.md

 * Click the "Register" button
 * On the next page, copy the "consumer key"
 * Edit config/application.yml in your rails tree
-* Change the "potlatch2_key" configuration value - excerpt from application.yml:
+* Uncomment and change the "potlatch2_key" configuration value
+* Restart your rails server

+An example excerpt from application.yml:

 ```
 # Default editor